The College of Wooster (African Studies)

 Please do not hesitate to contact me if you need further information.
 I am committed to ensuring that my students reach/realize their full potential.
 I look forward to working with more students in the near future.

 My name is Weyni, and I am originally from Ethiopia, but moved to the U.S. five years ago to complete my Bachelor's degree.
 While I was still in Ethiopia, I attended schools that used English as their medium of instruction and were considered rigorous.
-I graduated from
+I graduated from high school with a "Very Great Distinguish" honor, and

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.